mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-08-friday_morning.md

 already know the tools we need to use to automate this workflow and run it on as many files as we want using a single line of code.
 Those tools are: wildcards, for loops, and bash scripts.
 We will use all three in the next lesson.

-### Installing software

-It is worth noting that all of the software we are using for this workshop has been pre-installed on our remote computer.
-This saves us a lot of time - installing software can be a time-consuming and frustrating task - however, this does mean that you will not be able to walk out the door and start doing these analyses on your own computer.
-You will need to install the software first.
-Look at the [setup instructions](https://datacarpentry.org/genomics-workshop/index.html#setup) for more information on installing these software packages.

-### BWA alignment options

-BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
-The first algorithm is designed for Illumina sequence reads up to 100bp, while the other two are for sequences ranging from 70bp to 1Mbp.
-BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.

-:## keypoints

-- Bioinformatic command line tools are collections of commands that can be used to carry out bioinformatic analyses.
-- To use most powerful bioinformatic tools, you will need to use the command line.
-- There are many different file formats for storing genomics data.
-It is important to understand what type of information is contained in each file, and how it was derived.